Statement of Faith

-6) The eternal security of the believer: Those who have actually trusted Jesus Christ as their personal saviour will never depart from Him so far as to be finally lost for eternity.
+6) The eternal security of the believer: Those who have actually trusted Jesus Christ as their personal Savior will never depart from Him so far as to be finally lost for eternity.
 Salvation is a work of God wholly of His grace, and He has promised and is able to keep His children secure.
-We believe the saved child of God is sealed, taught, and comforted by the Holy Spirit until the day of redemption.
-(Eph 4:30) (John 10:28-29) (Rom 8:38-39)
+We believe the saved child of God is sealed, taught, and comforted by the Holy Spirit until the day of redemption (Eph 4:30) (John 10:28-29) (Rom 8:38-39).

 8) Evangelism: Because all men everywhere without Christ are lost and face eternal punishment in the lake of fire (Rev 20:15), it is every believer’s responsibility as a debtor to all men to preach unto them the gospel of Jesus Christ (Mark 16:15).
 We believe it is the responsibility of every believer to proclaim the saving gospel by personal testimony and by giving of their means to finance the missionary efforts of the church (Matt 10:8).

 9) The eternality of Heaven and Hell: We believe all men rejecting the Lord Jesus Christ will spend eternity in the conscious torment of a literal lake of fire, while those receiving the Lord Jesus Christ will spend eternity in the glorious presence of God (Dan 12:2).